Dando18/Dando18.github.io/_posts/2020-07-11-artificial-poetic-intelligence.md

 and you will be; and I have seen.
 ```

+As with the character-based approach after more training the model overfits and begins to copy exact phrases from the poems.
+Still it produces some funny results.
 Here are some of my favorites:

 ```
 Upon us perpetual night or glee: without dislike or suspicion.